Sarah Wentworth

-Sarah Wentworth (1 January 1805–14 July 1880) was an Australian proprietor and businesswoman who brought the first breach of promise suit in Australia.
+Sarah Wentworth (1 January 1805 – 14 July 1880) was an Australian proprietor and businesswoman who brought the first breach of promise suit in Australia.
 During the proceedings, she was represented by barrister and statesman William Wentworth, her future husband.

 Life

 Sarah Cox's parents, blacksmith Francis Cox and Frances Morton, were ex-convicts who had completed their sentences by the time of her birth.
 They had not married, as Cox had a family in England.
-They lived in Sydney Cove.
+They lived on Sydney Cove.

 By the time of Payne's marriage proposal, Sarah Cox was living at the home of a Mrs. Foster, a milliner for whom she worked as an apprentice.
 At some point later, she worked at a butcher's shop set up by partner William Wentworth.

 Breach of promise suit

 In 1825, Cox brought a breach of promise lawsuit against Captain John Payne, who had withdrawn his marriage proposal.
 Hers was the first breach of promise case to be tried in Australia.
 She was represented by Wentworth, newly a barrister.
 Payne, who vowed to Cox "that his eyes might drop out of his head if he did not fulfil his promise of marriage," cheated on her with a wealthier widow by the name of Mrs. Leverton, following which Cox sent him a volley of invective-filled letters.
 Payne was found guilty and ordered to pay £100 in damages.